 No video editing is needed if you don't have to identify different shots, camera angles etc. and then cut and join them together to tell a story or to get a viewpoint across to the audience.

 If the footage does this without editing then great!
-I personally have found however, that there are very few times when at least a little video editing can't greatly improve the footage.
+I personally have found however, that there are very few times when at least a little video editing can't greatly improve the footage (and the viewing experience for your audience).

 You can edit footage into stories as you shoot by using a technique called In-Camera Editing.